Fair allocation of combinations of indivisible goods and chores: Discussion

-In this paper, we have formally studied fair allocation when the items are a combination of subjective goods and chores.
-Our work paves the way for detailed examination of allocation of goods/chores, and opens up an interesting line of research, with many problems left open to explore.
-In particular, there are further fairness concepts that could be studied from both existence and complexity issues, most notably {\em envy-freeness up to the least valued item} (EFX) \cite{CKMPS19}.
-In our setting, one can define an allocation $\pi$ to be \emph{EFX} if for any pair of agents $i,j$, the following two hold: \begin{enumerate} \item $\forall o\in \pi(i)$ s.t. $u_i(o)<0$: $u_i(\pi(i)\setminus \{o\})\geq u_i(\pi(j))$; and \item $\forall o\in \pi(j)$ s.t. $u_i(o)>0$: $u_i(\pi(i))\geq u_i(\pi(j)\setminus \{o\})$. \end{enumerate} That is, $i$'s envy towards $j$ can be eliminated by either removing $i$'s least valuable good from $j$'s bundle or removing $i$'s favorite chore from $i$'s bundle. \citet{CKMPS19} mentioned the following `enigmatic' problem: does an EFX allocation exist for goods?
-It would be intriguing to investigate the same question for subjective or objective goods/chores.
+That is, $i$'s envy towards $j$ can be eliminated by either removing $i$'s least valuable good from $j$'s bundle or removing $i$'s favorite chore from $i$'s bundle. \citet{CKMPS19} mentioned the following `enigmatic' problem: does an EFX allocation exist for goods?
+It would be interesting to investigate the same question for subjective or objective goods/chores under additive utilities.

-We also note that while the relationship between Pareto-optimality and most of fairness notions is still unclear, \citet{CFS17a} proposed a fairness concept called {\em Round Robin Share} that can be achieved together with Pareto-optimality.
+We also note that while the relationship between Pareto-optimality and most fairness notions is still unclear, \citet{CFS17a} proposed a fairness concept called {\em round robin share} (RRS) that can be achieved together with Pareto-optimality.
 In our context, RRS can be formalized as follows.
 Given an instance $I=(N,O, U)$, consider the round robin sequence in which all agents have the same utilities as agent $i$.
 In that case, the minimum utility achieved by any of the agents is RRS$_i(I)$.
 An allocation satisfies RRS if each agent $i$ gets utility at least RRS$_i(I)$.
 It would be then very natural to ask what is the computational complexity of finding an allocation satisfying both properties.

-Finally, recent papers of \citet{BCE17a} and Bil{\`{o} et al. $(2019)$ showed that a connected allocation satisfying several fairness notions, such as MMS and EF1, is guaranteed to exist for some restricted domains.
-Although these existence results crucially rely on the fact that the agents have monotonic valuations, it remains open whether similar results can be obtained in fair division of indivisible goods and chores.
+Finally, recent papers of \citet{BCE17a} and Bil\`{o} et al. $(2019)$ showed that a connected allocation satisfying several fairness notions, such as MMS and EF1, is guaranteed to exist for some restricted domains.
+These existence results crucially rely on the fact that the agents have monotonic valuations, and it remains open whether similar results can be obtained in fair division of indivisible goods and chores.